PAPERS & NOTES

 Author(s): Rafael B. De Rezende

 Financial markets have been shaken by the surge of a banking crisis in early 2023.
 The failure of Silicon Valley Bank has raised concerns about the health of various financial institutions in a period of rapid monetary contraction and high interest rates.
 I discuss the stress level of sixty US regional banks, by proposing a new “bank stress indicator”, based on an event study framework.
 The indicator suggests at least six banks with high levels of stress.
-The launching of the new Bank Term Funding Program by the Fed has helped to lower the risk of new failures as it is designed to feed liquidity shortages that can be derived from withdrawals of uninsured deposits.
-I also analyze their financial health.
-Some of these banks have been highly profitable, and had built solid balance sheet positions over the past years.
+Although most of the distressed banks have been highly profitable and have built solid balance sheet positions over the past years, they have faced large shares of uninsured deposits, which have put them at risk.
+The new Bank Term Funding Program launched by the Fed is designed to help in this matter, lowering the risk of new failures.